 Nevertheless, recent developments in lab tests and advanced imaging techniques (i.e. MRI and CT scans) help detect even minute lesions inside the brain.
 Diagnostic practices like lumbar puncture and spinal tap are also beneficial for ruling out other diseases.

-Physical therapy for MS begins with a detailed physical assessment to observe how the condition restricts movement and alters your activities of daily living (ADL).
+MS physical therapy begins with a detailed physical assessment to observe how the condition restricts movement and alters your activities of daily living (ADL).
 We ask you a series of questions to understand pain patterns, intensity, and impairments (i.e. lack of coordination, blurred vision, and loss of sensation).
 Additionally, our physical therapists will observe your gait and balance when you walk, climb, and stand.

-The initial assessment is followed by a personalized rehabilitation program based on physical therapy for Multiple Sclerosis.
+The initial assessment is followed by a personalized rehabilitation program based on MS physical therapy.
 We incorporate balance, coordination exercises, and strength training utilizing various techniques, including the Neubie, into patients’ programs.

 We create customized rehabilitation programs that align with the severity of your symptoms and movement goals.
 It includes a combination of onsite and home-based physiotherapy exercises.
 Each technique focuses on specific impairments so that MS patients can live independently.

-Our physical therapy for Multiple Sclerosis includes muscle stretching and strengthening exercises to restore lost range of motion and improve motor skills.
+Our Multiple Sclerosis physical therapy includes muscle stretching and Multiple Sclerosis physical therapy exercises to restore lost range of motion and improve motor skills.
 Other exercises are targeted towards pain relief and reduction of muscle spasms.

 Additionally, we work on cardiovascular training utilizing treadmills, NUSTEP, the Neubie Neufit system, and recumbent bikes to promote lung and heart health.
 People struggling with balance and coordination will receive instructions on MS physical therapy for balance.
 The frequency of these exercises varies from patient to patient.
 People with severe symptoms might need to perform them daily, while others can practice less frequently.

 We take great pride in being the only physical therapy facility in New Jersey that offers the Neubie / Neufit treatment for Multiple Sclerosis.
 Our Neubie machine supports neurological development and functioning to promote optimal strength, balance, and motor control as a vital part of our physical therapy for MS treatment program.